PROJECT: Disaster risk reduction and climate change adaptation in Koshi River Basin, Nepal

-The proposed research is of an inter-disciplinary nature where the hydrological and climate modelling results will be combined with the socio-economic assessments leading to policy prescriptions based on sound scientific and analytical evidence.
+The research was of an inter-disciplinary nature where the hydrological and climate modelling results were combined with the socio-economic assessments leading to policy prescriptions based on sound scientific and analytical evidence.

-The expected impact of the research is the reduction of climate related disasters caused in the Koshi River Basin where frequent flooding has caused serious damage to property, agriculture, and lives in recent times.
-It is anticipated that the research will be support the formulation of better policy and practices related to disaster risk reduction and climate change adaptations in the Koshi River Basin.
+The research has helped reduce the number and severity of climate related disasters caused in the Koshi River Basin where frequent flooding has caused serious damage to property, agriculture, and lives in recent times.
+The research has supported the formulation of better policy and practices related to disaster risk reduction and climate change adaptations in the Koshi River Basin.

 Specific outputs include (i) calibrated models to assess the impacts of climate change including events like floods and droughts (ii) hazard vulnerability and risk maps for different types of flood events, (iii) policy recommendations at national and community levels for Disaster Risk Reduction (DRR) and Climate Change Adaptations (CCA), (iv) Capacity building of young researchers and support to five Master’s level thesis research and (v) publication of peer reviewed journal article based on the research methodology findings (vi) dissemination of the research findings through workshops and stakeholders consultations.